-The principle difference between the models is the enclosed line interface card containing the protocol specific cryptographic accelerators.
+The models have been tested with firmware version 4.3 and differ only in the enclosed line interface card containing the protocol-specific cryptographic accelerators.
 The line interface card itself is not meant to be field serviceable.
 Any attempt to remove the interface will tamper the encryptor, erasing all sensitive information stored internally.
-While the line interface cards are not field-serviceable, the pluggable transceivers are.
+While the line interface cards are not field serviceable, the pluggable transceivers are.
 The pluggable transceivers are outside the cryptographic boundary and may be changed as needed for the specific requirements of the network infrastructure.

-Module management is provided in-band or out-of-band.
-In-band management uses management channels on the module's interface ports.
-Out-of-band management is provided using the dedicated Ethernet port or a console port.
+Module management is provided out-of-band using the dedicated front panel Ethernet port or a console port.

-2.2.1 Enclosure Indicators Connectors and Controls
+2.2.1 Enclosure Indicators, Connectors and Controls

-The 650 series models share a common enclosure.
-Figure 2.2-1 shows the front view, which is the mechanically for all the 650 series models.
+The Model 600 SafeNet Encryptor is a member of the Model 600 series.
+All 600 series models share a common enclosure.
+Figure 2.2-1 shows the front view, which is the same for all the 600 series models except for the labeling.
 The front panel provides a network management port, a console port, a USB port, an LCD display and LEDs for status, and a keypad for control input.

-Figure 2.2-1 - Front View of Model 650 Encryptor
+Figure 2.2-1 - Front View of Model 600 SafeNet Encryptor